 Öxará River

-The Öxará (Axe) River flows over seemingly endless lava fields, emitting a haunting mist in the winter months.
+The Öxará (Ax) River flows over seemingly endless lava fields, emitting a haunting mist in the winter months.
 It’s serene and eerie until it reaches Öxaráfoss, where the water tumbles and roars over the cliffs.
-At the river’s edge are a church and farmhouse, the latter of which is the official summer residence of Iceland’s prime minister.
+At the river’s edge are a church and farmhouse, the official summer residence of Iceland’s prime minister.
 The church, Þingvallakirkja (9am-5pm daily mid-May-early Sept., free), is a charming wood structure built in traditional Icelandic design that dates from 1859.
 Visitors can go inside, take photos, and sit on a pew and reflect.
 The interior features a wooden pulpit and bells from earlier churches.
 There’s a small cemetery behind the church where celebrated poets Einar Benediktsson and Jonasa Hallgrimsson are buried.

 a person snorkeling in a fissure in Thingvellir National Park